 In their presentation, Google clarified what many “white hat” bloggers have been saying for years: the source of your link DOES matter – substantially, in fact.

 In the world of white hat SEO, most people tend to believe it’s okay to build links.
-Google is opposed to link building, since it “games” their results, but they realize it’s an essential part to helping your website grow.
-Link building is important, but more importantly WHERE your links come from is important.
+Google is opposed to link building since it “games” their results, but they realize it’s an essential part of helping your website grow.
+Link building is important, but more importantly, where your links come from is important.

 For example, imagine you have three links pointed at one of your pages.
 Two of these links were from well-known authority websites with relevant content.
 However, one of the links was from a spam website.
 In this case, you’re MUCH better off if you drop the spam link.
 When Google penalizes a website for being spam, any website linked to that spam site is immediately in the crosshairs.

 There are plenty of link building strategies out there, but which one offers the best results?
 Well, Google says the best results come naturally.
 In other words, when people like your content, they’ll give you a link.
 Unfortunately, this doesn’t help beginning marketers who don’t have traffic yet.

 For this reason, the best link building strategy revolves around authority websites.
 As mentioned earlier, Google doesn’t like link building but realizes it’s a necessary evil.
 As long as you are building links from well-respected websites, you will have a very high chance of escaping any punishments from Google.

 Guest posting is a great way to build these types of links.
 Simply find blogs and websites within your niche and write a post for them.
 If they like it, they’ll feature your post on their website and give you a link for your time.

 Getting links naturally is more difficult, yes, but it’s made out to be much more difficult than it actually is.
 Getting natural links is about providing value with your content.
 If you entertain, inform, or answer a reader’s question, they will naturally want to link back to you.